Clinic - Mediation

 Students are graded pass/fail only for the Mediation Intensive Workshop and for the 2 credit clinical placement.
 Students receive a letter grade for the seminar.Grading:

-The seminar is letter grade only.
+The seminar is letter grade with pass/fail option.
 The fieldwork is pass/fail only.